abiodunadedokun/portfolio-projects/README.md

 - **Product Information**: Type of coffee, roast type, and package size.
 - **Customer Information**: Loyalty card status and geographical location (countries).
 - **Sales Information**: Quantity sold, revenue generated from each order.

-This dataset is a rich source of information for analyzing coffee sales patterns, customer segmentation, and product performance.

 ---